Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/schuylkill-yards-usa/index.md

 ## Open Questions
 <!-- Identify 1-3 open question(s).
 What is uncertain, unclear, or still unresolved about this project?
 These can be 50 words or less. -->

-**Is the concentration on Life Sciences too much?** Looking at this project from a high level has many parallels with the existing infrastructure of many tech companies in Silicon Valley.
+**Is the concentration on Life Sciences too much?**.
+Looking at this project from a high level has many parallels with the existing infrastructure of many tech companies in Silicon Valley.
 It is a single minded community designed to support a single industry.
 Although this strategy has managed to make the bay area a major economic center, it has also led to a lack of adaptability.
 Currently, the bay area is experiencing a reckoning due to a shift in remote work.
 Could Schuylkill Yards eventually be dealt the same cards?
 Does the project’s reliance on Life Sciences pigeon-hole its future?

-**How will an isolated community be different?** A defining part of this project's development has been its location.
+**How will an isolated community be different?**.
+A defining part of this project's development has been its location.
 The majority of Schuylkill Yards sits on undeveloped or abandoned land.
 This gives them the unique opportunity to create their own community.
 They are also fortunate enough that the project is surrounded by 30th street station and Drexel University.
 30th Street station extends until the Schuylkill River which creates a natural barrier between the development and Logan Square.
 In a similar vein, Drexel University mostly consists of glass covered academic buildings, and little to no long-standing community development.
 As a result, Schuylkill Yards is not required to molde itself to an existing community.
 How they approach this problem will likely spearhead the surrounding area.

-**Is this an Innovation District or a Real Estate Project?** A fundamental part of this atlas is to curate projects that would be considered “Smart City Districts”.
+**Is this an Innovation District or a Real Estate Project?**.
+A fundamental part of this atlas is to curate projects that would be considered “Smart City Districts”.
 Schuylkill Yards, could be argued, sits on the fence between an innovation district and just another real estate project.
 Although the scale of the project is beyond anything the city has experienced in the past few decades, the project itself does not explicitly push innovative technologies or advance building methods.
 This is not surprising, it is important to remember that Schuylkill Yards is a real estate project at the end of the day.
 The project is not designed to spark smart cities innovation, it is designed to provide the highest margin of profit to its shareholders.

 ## References